 - Your motivation for participating in the Grand Challenges Scholars program

 - The specific Grand Challenge you plan to address.

 - Identification of a faculty mentor who will oversee your research/project

-- A Grand Challenge Curricular Plan that outlines plans for each of the five competencies required for completing the program.
+- A Grand Challenges Curricular Plan that outlines plans for each of the five competencies required for completing the program.